offbyone/ideas/content/old/general-thoughts/a-global-perspective.md

+---
-Title: A global perspective
+title: A global perspective
+slug: a-global-perspective
-date: 2006-12-16 08:56
+date: "2006-12-16 08:56"
+category: General Thoughts
+tags:
+  - doodads
+  - perspective
+  - software
+  - space
 author: offby1
-category: General Thoughts
-tags: doodads, perspective, software, space
-slug: a-global-perspective
 status: draft
+---
 Nothing political, just something that any mac users reading this might like: [EarthDesk](http://www.xericdesign.com/earthdesk.php).

 Actually, on reading, it's a Windows app, too, so all of you can use it :)